E-law resources

 ![]() I usually try to keep the posts in this resources' section instructive and informative.
 But today’s post will be a bit more personal.
 I wanted to talk to you about why I created one of the tools that I sell on my website which are called Law Essay Templates.
 These templates serve as effective guides for writing law essays.
 They are ready-to-use structures that allow you to get a full step-by-step essay structure that answers your specific question by quickly selecting a few things here and there and putting in a few pieces of information.
 Let's get right to it.

-Today I wanted to talk to you about something very important.
-It’s a question that I get asked very often.
-Iit seems to be a pretty basic question, but the answer to it can get quite complicated.
-The question I am referring to is “How to answer law essay questions?”.
+“How to answer law essay questions?” must be one of the most commonly asked questions by law students.
 Now, as you can imagine, the answer to this question is quite complex and it’s not something I can cover fully in a short article such as this one.
-But I will try to give you some basic guidelines to start working with, so that you can start learning about how you should be approaching answering questions in law.
+But I will try to give you some basic guidelines, so that you can start learning about how you should approach answering essay questions in law.

 Writing a conclusion is perhaps the most tedious part of the law essay writing process.
 You have already put so much effort into researching the relevant cases and statute sections, writing up an introduction and doing the whole “evaluate and analyse” part in the main body of your essay.
 You’re probably desperate to just finish working on that essay and forget all about it.
 Yet, a good conclusion needs to be written or you risk getting a lower grade even if the rest of your essay is well-written.
 The tips below will help you get this task done and over with quickly and - most importantly - in a way that will help you produce a conclusion worthy of a first in law!

-Writing essay-style assignments in UK law can be quite a challenge, because it varies a lot from writing answers to problem-style questions, which many law students prefer.
+Writing essay-style assignments in UK law can be a challenge because it's different from writing answers to problem-style questions, which most law students prefer.
 Problem-style questions require you to explain and apply specific sections and cases to solve the issues mentioned in the scenario.
-Law essays, on the other hand, ask you to present an opinion about a particular area of UK law, which can be much harder than simply finding the right cases or statute sections and applying them to the scenario.
-This is why many students make common basic mistakes when answering essay-style questions in law, and those mistakes lower their grades and prevent them from getting a first.
-The best way to avoid those mistakes is to follow a winning system of writing essay-style courseworks, which can pretty much guarantee you a first (if followed correctly).
-Here’s how you can do that.
+Essay-style assignments, on the other hand, ask you to present an opinion about a particular area of law, which can be much harder than simply finding the right cases or statute sections and applying them to the scenario.
+This is why many students make common basic mistakes when answering essay-style questions in law.
+Those mistakes often lower their grades and prevent them from getting a first.
+If you're one of those students, then let's see how you can avoid that.

-One of the frequently asked questions by students is about how to answer problem-style law questions in the most coherent manner.
+One of the frequently asked questions by students is "How to answer problem-style law questions in the most coherent manner?".
 The method that is often recommended by lecturers is the IRAC method, which consists of four elements: Issue, Rule, Analysis and Conclusion.
-The IRAC method allows you to answer problem style questions in law, i.e. the questions that involve a real-world scenario and ask you to provide your advice to any parties involved.
-Although it is not the only method that you can use to answer problem questions in law, it’s advantage is that it enables you to break down the scenario questions into four comprehensive sections.
-If you want to learn how to use the IRAC method then keep on reading.
+The IRAC method allows you to answer problem style questions in law, i.e. questions that involve a real-world scenario and ask you to provide your advice to any parties involved.
+Although it is not the only method that you can use to answer problem questions in law, its advantage is that it enables you to break down the scenario questions into four comprehensive sections.
+If you want to learn how to use the IRAC method, keep on reading.

 If you are wondering how to pass your law school exams with flying colours, you are not alone.
 The reality is that revising several law modules at the same time can be quite a stressful period, especially if you don't have a proper revision strategy in place and attempt to revise everything.
 What happens is that you end up spending a lot of time on things that aren't as important, and you are left with little time to focus on things that are actually really important.
-This has a direct impact on your exam performance, as you struggle to reproduce concepts that you haven't spent much time on revising.
+This has a direct impact on your exam performance, as you struggle to reproduce concepts that you haven't spent much time revising.
+What students generally experience is that instead of being able to recall everything about a single topic during their exam, they are only able to recall bits and pieces of all topics, which isn’t that useful for tackling the question they are trying to answer.
+That being said, you can make the revision process far less stressful and ensure that you pass all your exams and get a first by following the tips that I have mentioned below.

-Your performance in law exams depends on your ability to revise strategically and for that you need well-organised law revision notes.
-While you may not pay a lot of attention to this at the beginning of your law school journey, having a proper system on how to organise law notes can be very useful.
-Without having organised revision notes you will struggle to revise properly for your modules and that will definitely affect how you perform in your exams.
+Your performance in law exams depends on your ability to revise strategically, and for that you need well-organised law revision notes.
+While you may not pay a lot of attention to this at the beginning of your law school journey, having a proper system for how to organise law notes can be very useful.
+Without having organised revision notes you will struggle to revise properly for your modules, and that will definitely affect how you perform in your exams.
 Fortunately, you can easily learn how to organise your law notes by applying a few easy-to-follow tips.

-While you are envisioning a legal career that requires you to argue before courts, negotiate deals, or resolve disputes, studying the law may be a bit disappointing at first.
-Before you can do all those exciting “lawyerly” things, you actually need to learn the basics, such as memorising statute sections.
-As a law student, you are not only required to understand the law and analyse how it can be applied to specific situations, but also to commit to memorising law sections before your exams, especially if you want to get a first.
-The challenge here is not so much in understanding the law but in how to remember law sections during exams when the pressure is high.
-Although you can’t avoid memorising specific statute sections, there are steps you can follow to tackle this seemingly arduous task strategically and perform better in your law school exams.
+Even if you are excited about a legal career that requires you to argue before courts, negotiate deals or resolve disputes, studying the law may be a bit disappointing at times.
+Before you can do all those exciting “lawyerly” things, you actually need to learn the basics, which involves a lot of tedious work, such as memorising statute sections for your exams.
+While you can’t avoid memorising statute sections, there are steps you can follow to tackle this seemingly boring task strategically and perform better in your law school exams.

 Wondering how you can get a first class degree in law?
 You are not alone.
 Getting a first in law school isn't just an intrinsic reward that you are going to cherish all your life, it also has real advantages that you can capitalise on in your career.
 Higher grades might open up more professional opportunities for you, especially if you are just starting out in law, and provide you with a springboard that helps you get ahead of the curve.
 Here are a few practical tips you can implement to get a first class degree in law school.